ONLC-Classes/XTBM10---Tableau-Desktop---Level-2/Lab Instructions/LAB_Book_Part_1.md

-./**LAB Book partners up with Practical Tableau Book: Used for Tableau Desktop Level 2**
+**LAB Book partners up with Practical Tableau Book: Used for Tableau Desktop Level 2**

 **This Lab book is Part 1 of 5 Parts.
 Part 1 has been designed for